Looking for a good translation blog?

 Although this blog hasn’t been updated recently, it contains extensive info on translation, language, literature, and other related topics.

-Run by B.J.
+It’s run by B.J.
 Epstein, a Ph.D in translation studies who is a Swedish to English translator, writer and editor.
-There is 10 years’ worth of bite-sized blog posts here that cover a variety of information.

-His post on machine translation is especially informative for translators who are interested in the subject.
+His post on machine translation is especially informative for translators who are into that sort of thing.

 6. Musings from an overworked translator